creative-connections/Bodylight-VirtualBody/README.md

 ## Local cache of GLTF files

-GLTF files of 3d models are externally hosted on public cloud (, for testing offline purposes execute the script:
+GLTF files of 3d models are externally hosted on public cloud.
+You may download it offline by the script:

 `python cachemodels.py`
  - this will download the model files into `/static/models` directory which is not part of source control.
 Scened3d object checks whether local files are available, if not then remote files are downloaded.